Travel Safety in Israel and Jordan

 So is it safe to travel in Israel?
 Considering the infection rates drop and the high percentage of vaccinated residents in Israel, the risk has significantly reduced.

 Jaffa Port Aerial View, Israel.
 Photo credit: © ShutterstockTravel Safety – Jordan

 So is it safe to travel to Jordan from Israel?
 Normally, Jordan is safe for visitors and actually takes great precautions to insure tourist comfort and safety.
 In this updated analysis you'll see just how safe Jordan is.
 No wonder so many visitors like to combine Israel and Jorden Tours, and enrich their visit to the holy land with a Petra Tour from Jerusalem.

-Once you are set to travel to Israel you can further insure your safety by registering with your embassy in Israel, this way you will be sent current or emergency travel warnings.
-Also travel with full travel insurance coverage; leave photocopies of your itinerary, passport and other documents with a friend or family; travel with the local embassy’s address and phone number and be aware of local customs and norms so as not to get yourself in any dangerous situations.
+Once you are set to travel to Israel, you can further ensure your safety by registering with your embassy in Israel, this way, you will be sent current or emergency travel warnings.
+Also, travel with full travel insurance coverage; leave photocopies of your itinerary, passport, and other documents with a friend or family; travel with the local embassy’s address and phone number and be aware of local customs and norms so as not to get yourself in any dangerous situations.